clarkgrubb/latex-input/README.md

 * The Emacs input method will show all possible completions for partially typed notation in a separate buffer if you type TAB.

+Emacs seems to use a font with an impoverished set of Unicode characters.
+I think what is happening is that Mac OS X GUI apps are better at switching to a different font when a glyph is missing.

 About LaTeX
 ===========